 Need I say more?
 I pay for the bigger account, with 4 devices and UHD content, but I don’t really see much of a difference on a 4K screen between UHD and FHD, frankly.
 If I think about it, since I pay monthly, I wonder if I can pay yearly.

-Some TV series are available here and not on Netflix, so I pay for the account without ads.
+Hulu Some TV series are available here and not on Netflix, so I pay for the account without ads.
 I need to check out if I can pay yearly as well.
 While Hulu is not available outside of US, I travel quite often there that it makes sense.
-And sometimes I get “creative” about it :)
+And sometimes I get “creative” about it :) I stopped using Hulu.
+It just wasn’t worth it anymore.

 I’ve created the account the last time I’ve been to the states.
 It’s perfect for several people in the family (you can add up to 5, I think, under the $15/month contract).
 I pay monthly, cause I wasn’t sure I want to keep, but I’ll see if it’s possible yearly.
 I used to pay for Google Play Music, but I didn’t like it as much.
 I think Spotify has a better discovery engine and I like this a lot.